kubernetes/community/contributors/design-proposals/daemonset-update.md

 The DaemonSet Controller will make DaemonSet updates happen.
 It will watch DaemonSets on the apiserver.

+DaemonSet controller manages [Controller History](controller_history.md) for DaemonSet revision introspection and rollback.
+It's referred to as "history" throughout the rest of this proposal.

 For each pending DaemonSet updates, it will:

 1. Find all pods controlled by DaemonSet
 1. Check `DaemonSetUpdateStrategy`:
    - If `OnDelete`: do nothing
    - If `RollingUpdate`:
-     - Find existing PodTemplates owned by DaemonSet, and sort them by the value of `pod-template-generation` label
-     - Clean up PodTemplates based on `.spec.revisionHistoryLimit`
-       - Always keep the PodTemplate if its `pod-template-generation` label has the same value of any existing pods owned by the DaemonSet
-       - Remove PodTemplates from the ones with the smallest `pod-template-generation` to the highest, until `.spec.revisionHistoryLimit` is hit or no PodTemplates are allowed to be removed
-     - Create a PodTemplate based on DaemonSet
-       - PodTemplate `.name` is from DaemonSet `<.name>-<.spec.templateGeneration>`
-       - PodTemplate labels are generated from DaemonSet `.spec.selector`, in addition to label `pod-template-generation=.spec.templateGeneration`
-       - PodTemplate's `.spec` is copied from DaemonSet `.spec.template.spec`
-       - PodTemplate's `.metadata.annotations` is copied from DaemonSet `.metadata.annotations`
+     - Reconstruct DaemonSet history: filter and sort existing DaemonSet history owned by this DaemonSet
+     - Find the history of DaemonSet's current target state, and create one if not found:
+       - The `.name` of this history will be unique, generated from pod template hash with hash collision resolution.
+If history creation failed:
+         - If it's because of name collision:
+           - Compare history with DaemonSet current target state:
+             - If they're the same, we've already created the history
+             - Otherwise, bump DaemonSet `.status.uniquifier` by 1, exit and
+               retry in the next sync loop
+         - Otherwise, exit and retry again in the next sync loop.
+       - The history will be labeled with `pod-template-hash`.
+       - DaemonSet controller will add a ControllerRef in the history `.ownerReferences`.
      - For all pods owned by this DaemonSet:
-       - If it doesn't have `pod-template-generation` label, it's an old pod
-       - If its `pod-template-generation` label value equals to the latest PodTemplate, it's a new pod
+       - If its `pod-template-generation` label value equals to DaemonSet's `.spec.templateGeneration`, it's a new pod (don't compare `pod-template-hash`, for backward compatibility).
+         - Add `pod-template-hash` label to the new pod based on current history, if the pod doesn't have this label set yet.
+       - Otherwise, if the value doesn't match, or the pod doesn't have a `pod-template-generation` label, check its `pod-template-hash` label:
-       - If its `pod-template-generation` label value equals to a PodTemplate whose template is the same as the latest PodTemplate, it's a new pod that needs to be relabeled
+         - If the value matches any of the history's `pod-template-hash` label, it's a pod generated from that history.
+           - If that history matches the current target state of the DaemonSet, it's a new pod.
+           - Otherwise, it's an old pod.
-       - Otherwise, it's an old pod
+         - Otherwise, if the pod doesn't have a `pod-template-hash` label, or no matching history is found, it's an old pod.
      - If there are old pods found, compare `MaxUnavailable` with DaemonSet `.status.numberUnavailable` to see how many old daemon pods can be killed.
 Then, kill those pods in the order that unhealthy pods (failed, pending, not ready) are killed first.
-     - Relabel new pods with current `.spec.templateGeneration`
+     - Clean up history based on `.spec.revisionHistoryLimit`
+       - Always keep live history
 1. Find all nodes that should run these pods created by this DaemonSet.
 1. Create daemon pods on nodes when they should have those pods running but not yet.
 Otherwise, delete running daemon pods that shouldn't be running on nodes.
+   - Label new pods with current `.spec.templateGeneration` and `pod-template-hash` value of current history when creating them.
 1. Cleanup, update DaemonSet status
    - `.status.numberAvailable` = the total number of DaemonSet pods that have become `Ready` for `MinReadySeconds`